 If you feel the need to contest an estate, let Martin Foldie Law to stand with you and assist you in your legal battle.
 Our years of expertise and dedication make us the best option when handling your estate needs.

-Estate contests are considered a part of probate litigation.
-These court hearings typically take place after the death of loved one and can last anywhere between several months and a year.
-In Michigan, a person is named as the personal representative must be able to:
+Estate contests fall under the purview of probate litigation.
+These proceedings typically take place following the death of loved one and can last anywhere between several months to over a year.
+In Michigan, a person who is named as the personal estate representative must be able to:

 - Take inventory and gather the deceased’s belongings